Awsomeman328/APSly2/README.md

 4. Start a new game.

 ## Skipping the intro
-If you want to skip the intro, do the following:
-- Use the `/menu` command in the client.
-- In the Options menu, use the "Save Game..." option to re-enable the save file.

-Simply skipping to the menu without saving first will make saving impossible.
+You can skip the intro with the `\menu` command in the client.
+This might disable saving, so refer to "There's no "save and quit" option in the pause menu" in the Troubleshooting section.

 ## Troubleshooting
 ### The client won't connect to my PCSX2 instance